percona/k8spsmdb-docs/docs/kubernetes.md

 2. The Custom Resource Definition for Percona Server for MongoDB should be created from the `deploy/crd.yaml` file.
 The Custom Resource Definition extends the standard set of resources which Kubernetes “knows” about with the new items, in our case these items are the core of the operator.
-[Apply it](https://kubernetes.io/docs/reference/using-api/server-side-apply/) as follows:
+Apply it as follows:

     ```bash
-    $ kubectl apply --server-side -f deploy/crd.yaml
+    $ kubectl apply -f deploy/crd.yaml
     ```

     This step should be done only once; the step does not need to be repeated